Back to jobs

 • Assess situations logically, resolve issues efficiently, and seek assistance when appropriate.

-• Experience using a ticketing system (preferred).
+• Experience or exposure to using a ticketing system (preferred).

 • Strong attention to detail and organizational skills.